richardwalkerdev/vaulttester/README.md

 podman ps
 ```

-You'll need to obtain and make a note of the unseal key, root token and the suggested `export` environment variable for `VAULT_ADDR`.
+You'll need to obtain and make a note of the unseal key, root token, and the suggested `export` environment variable for `VAULT_ADDR`.
 View the beginning of the logs from the running container to obtain this information.
-Use `podman ps` to obtain the container ID, for example:
+Use `podman ps` to obtain the container ID:

 ```
 podman logs eb1564fc266a